 - How Long Should You Keep a 301 Redirect?

 Warning: Playing with URLs and 301 redirects on a large scale can have a massive negative impact on your site if done improperly.
 If you don’t feel 100% confident doing things yourself, it’s a better idea to get in touch with an SEO specialist that can approve and help with the changes.

 Most people know what a 301 redirect is, but just in case, I feel the need to define it.

 301 is an HTTP status code.
 Status codes indicate whether an HTTP request was successful or not or; in other words if a web page works or not.
-Basically, a 301 redirect is a permanent redirect from one URL to another.
-There are multiple status codes, some of which you already probably know.
+Basically, a 301 redirect HTTP is a permanent redirect from one URL to another.
+It means that page is moved permanently and you won’t find the initial content.
+There are multiple response codes, some of which you already probably know.
 500 HTTP status, for example, indicates a server error, while 404 indicates that a resource doesn’t exist.
 Status code 200 is the most common one but you probably see it less, because it indicates a successful request (you end up seeing the page instead of any status code, which is good).

 The 301 status code states that a web resource can be found at a new address.
 So, for example, if I have page A and I 301 redirect it to page B, if you access page A the browser will automatically take you to page B.

 In other words, it’s like moving a page from one address to another.

 There are other types of redirects besides the 301 permanent redirect, such as:

 - 302 was moved temporarily and now is found (was: temporary redirect)

 - 308 permanent redirect